Preconditioned pseudo-time continuation for parameterized inverse problems: Numerical results

-The comparison presented in Table~\ref{tbl:computational_cost} comes with caveats that all of the methods may perform better or worse based on the selection of algorithm parameters.
-However, it is noteworthy that the preconditioned pseudo-time continuation method converged with a coarse time step resolution $N=3$ and loose CG tolerance.
-No algorithm parameter tuning was performed other than running with three difference CG tolerances for comparison.
-On the other hand, running the optimization algorithm was nontrivial.
-In particular, the trust region radius and iteration limit for the perturbed optimization problem required tuning.
-We used the algorithm parameters that were successful in the $\ta=\overline{\ta}$ optimization problem.
+The comparison presented in Table~\ref{tbl:computational_cost} highlights that the computational cost does vary nontrivially with the selection of the PCG tolerance.
+However, it is noteworthy that the preconditioned pseudo-time continuation method converged with a coarse time step resolution $N=3$ and loose PCG tolerance.
+No algorithm parameter tuning was performed other than running with three different PCG tolerances for comparison.
+By contrast, we compared with re-optimization to solve the perturbed optimization problem.
+In this instance, the trust region radius and iteration limit for the perturbed optimization problem required tuning.
+We used the optimization algorithm parameters that were successful in the $\ta=\overline{\ta}$ optimization problem.
 However, this resulted in a large optimization step which led to a lack of convergence from the forward solve.
 We reduced the trust region radius and increased the maximum number of optimization iterates to ensure convergence.
 Such challenges in algorithm parameter specification are common in practice for nonlinear optimization problems.
 Since preconditioned pseudo-time continuation takes the parameter perturbation gradually, it is less prone to convergence issues that require additional algorithm parameter tuning.
-Tuning the algorithm parameters may likely reduce the total cost of the perturbed optimization problem.
-However, the wall-clock-time for this computation prohibited exploration of algorithm parameter settings.
+This robustness is particularly important in uncertainty quantification contexts when minimizers are sought for many different perturbations $\tilde{\ta}$.